January 25, 2021

 In Morristown, boat docks, marinas, camping, water sports and rentals are all available for a full lake life experience.
 Cherokee Park offers an array of amenities for day visitors and campers.
 In addition to the Hamblen Marina, the park features a boat ramp, walking trails, playground areas, horseshoe pits and a par-62 disc golf course.

 Disc Golf in Morristown, TN

-Morristown is Tennessee’s Disc Golf Capital® with four championship-caliber courses.
+Morristown is Tennessee’s Disc Golf Capital® with four championship-caliber courses and was recently named one of the country's top five disc golf small towns by UDISC.
 The city is also host to the annual Tennessee State Disc Golf Championships the first weekend of June, which is a qualifying tournament for the U.S. Professional Disc Golf Association National Championships.

 In addition to the courses at Panther Creek and Cherokee Park, disc golfers flock to the 18-hole Kiwanis Disc Golf Course at Wayne Hansard Park and the Rotary Disc Golf Course at Frank Lorino Park, which offers a dual basket setup and alternate course lengths for two 18-hole options.
 While the courses attract experienced disc golfers from across the country, you don’t have to be a pro to enjoy the sport.
 The Morristown Disc Golf Association and area courses are great resources to learn more about the rules and connect players.

 While Morristown is all about fun in the sun, there’s plenty of inside activities to keep guests entertained, as well.
 Rose Center Council for the Arts is the centerpiece for Morristown’s creative community.
 Located in the historic Rose School, programming includes art exhibits, events and live performances throughout the year and is the location of the annual Mountain Makins, a popular Appalachian folk-life festival.